 1.5 Conflict of Interest

-Clear Environment has conducted a number of Tier 1 GreenPower Audits for the 2015 Settlement Period.
-These audits were declared to the GreenPower Program Manager and it was agreed that they do not present a conflict of interest.
+Clear Environment conducted a number of Tier 1 GreenPower Audits for the 2017 Settlement Period in addition to being appointed to conduct the annual technical audit (Tier 2 Audit).
+This could constitute a potential or perceived conflict of interest.